ParedesGab/PP4-artistiClayers-workshops/README.md

 - [ChatGPT](https://chatgpt.com) helped with code logic and explanations.

-- [W3 Schools](https://www.w3schools.com/jsref/met_win_settimeout.asp) showed me how to use the setTimeout() method.
+- [CSS-Tricks](https://css-tricks.com/a-complete-guide-to-calc-in-css/) showed me how to use the CSS calc function.

-- [W3 Schools](https://www.w3schools.com/jsref/prop_html_id.asp) showed me how to return the id property.
+- [W3 Schools](https://www.w3schools.com/css/css3_mediaqueries_ex.asp) showed me the concept of max-width media queries.

-- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) showed me how to create elliptical corner radius used in the Control Area of the Memory Board Game section.

-- I got further clarificaion on the used of Parameters vs Arguments from the from the YouTube channel [Anna McDougall](https://www.youtube.com/watch?v=5o4P8lESTF0).
+- The base.html code from [I Think Therefore I Blog](https://codeinstitute.net) was used as template for my base.html.

+- Despite significant customization, the HTML structure for update, delete and the bookings display derived from the html structure of the project [DjangoDogGroomers](https://github.com/petermcloughlin/DjangoDogGroomers/blob/main/booking/templates/booking/profile.html) from Peter Mcloughlin.

 - Stack Overflow solutions was also used to resolve doubts.

 - Text was checked with DeepL Write for spelling mistakes.

-- I learned how to add other pages (e.g., home menu page, games indications and congratulations pages) with Javascript by reading the project of [Kristyna Wach](https://github.com/Cushione/four-seasons-memory-game) and testing it myself within my javascript code.

-- Inspiration for memory game logic comes from the YouTube Channels [developedbyed](https://www.youtube.com/watch?v=-tlb4tv4mC4&t=3095s) and [Victor Talamantes](https://www.youtube.com/watch?v=c0eigGnotm0).
-However, I did  not relied on them and customized it my way.

 ### Media